Yellowen/Owrang/docs/user/buying/docs.user.buying.md

 Buying in right amounts, in right quantities, can affect your cash flow and profitability.

-ERPNext contains a set of transactions that will make your buying process as efficient and seamless as possible.
+Owrang contains a set of transactions that will make your buying process as efficient and seamless as possible.